 Sydney has a few quirky experiences up its sleeve so why not add a bit of spice to your visit?
 A couple of our favourites are definitely Holey Moley and Maniax.
 The awesome mini golf meets bar venue and a place to partake in a casual bout of axe throwing.
 Yes, we said axe throwing.

-So, due to some unfortunate events, Sydney now has quite a strict nightlife with what it calls 'Lockout Laws'.
-We’re talking no entry after 1am, no shots after midnight, no drinks after 3am etc, so as you can imagine, Sydney isn’t going to be famous for its amazing nightlife.
+So, due to some unfortunate events, Sydney until recently had quite a strict nightlife with what it called 'Lockout Laws'.
+We’re talking no entry after 1 am, no shots after midnight, no drinks after 3 am etc, so as you can imagine, Sydney wasn't famous for its amazing nightlife.